 If your visa is approved, you must visit the Panamanian Embassy in person to have the visa stamped in your passport.

-Step 8: Temporary residency
+Step 8: Receive residency

 Step 9: Panama permanent residency